simon-benigeri/machine-teaching-literature/introduction to machine teaching/README.md

     - these are independent of label meanings, but dependent on components of the data type
       - i.e. in the study, the the data type was text-based news articles)
       - eg. "title," "sub-headers," "author," "paragraphs," "ordered lists,", "sentences," and "words"
+  - Stylistic concepts
+    - these depend only on the overall data type
+      - i.e. in the study, the overall data type was text
+      - eg. linguistic style concepts such as "language" (i.e., English), "tone," "informality," and "figures of speech,"
+      - eg. visual style concepts such as "font type" and "font size"
+  - Meta concepts
+    - these are independent of label meanings, independent of data type, and computable as a function of other types of knowledge
+      - eg. implicit meta concepts that require some level of subjective interpretation to determine
+        - "main subject", "intended audience," and "goal/intent" of a news article
+      - eg. explicit concepts that can be determined directly based on the article text
+        - "presence," "frequency," and "repetition" of keywords or concepts
+  - Task goal concepts
+    - these are externally- or user-imposed constraints that are not computable from the data itself
+      - eg. "my personal interests/non-interests" such as "real or fake news" and "Thai food"
+      - eg. "my objective" such as speed and accuracy of the ML model

 ## Paper 7: [Whither AutoML?
 Understanding the Role of Automation in Machine Learning Workflows (Xin, Wu, et al., 2021)](https://arxiv.org/abs/2101.04834)